Morzep

 Let’s dig deeper and examine the best financial advice for college students.

-Start out by setting realistic financial goals.
+Start out by setting realistic financial goals as far as budget planning is concerned.
 This is the most important step to budgeting like an adult and making sense of all the financial information.

 The first step towards coming up with a budget is tracking your current expenses over the course of one month.
 Grab a notebook and record every single dollar you spend.
 Chances are that you’ll be shocked by the amount dedicated to non-essentials.

-In order to come up with a manageable budget, you’ll need to do the following:
+In order to come up with a manageable budget, you’ll need to track your spending and financial situation in the following ways:

-• Separate your essential costs (loan installments, food, textbooks, commuting, tuition fees, dorm expenses) from the non-essential expenses (entertainment, gym membership, social activities);
+• Separate your essential costs (loan installments, a meal plan, textbooks, commuting, tuition fees, dorm expenses) from the non-essential expenses (entertainment, gym membership, social activities).

 • If you don’t have enough to cover essentials and have a bit of extra in your monthly budget, you’ll either have to start thinking about cutting expenses or finding an extra income source.